GLab/glab.github.io/manuals/user/element/device/executable_archive.md

 It is possible to write custom status information into the file `exec_status/custom_status`.
 This status can be read and is accessible via the ToMaTo API or the webfrontend.

-Please consult the [developer's manual](/manuals/dev) for more information about the creation of executable archives, as well as information about the automization of testing with ToMaTo.
+Please consult the [advanced user's manual](/manuals/dev) for more information about the creation of executable archives, as well as information about the automization of testing with ToMaTo.

 ## <a name="upload"></a>Uploading an Archive